MasterOnDust/AGU_JGR_CLP_SOURCE_WORKFLOW/README.md

 docker pull thesisdocker:latest
 ```

-Download the data from the (Zenodo repository)[https://zenodo.org/records/10114436].
+Download the data from the [Zenodo repository](https://zenodo.org/records/10114436).

 Create a volume for the home directory: